onmotion/yii2-telegram/README.md

 Also you can use custom commands.
 To do this, you should copy UserCommands dir from /vendor/onmotion/yii2-telegram/Commands and add path to this in config, for example:

     'userCommandsPath' => '@app/modules/telegram/UserCommands'

+**timeBeforeResetChatHandler** - the number of minutes before chat handler will be killed (if he forgot do /leavedialog).
+Never kill if 0 or not setted.